OpenFn/women-for-women/README.md

 Summarize how it works and link to data flows...

 ## BambooHR Webhook Notification
 BambooHR has a webhook notification service that will send OpenFn real-time notifications when changes are made to employee records in Bamboo.
 The fields included in this notification & how they map to Azure are listed in [this mapping specification](post-link-here).

+## Administrator Notes
+Depending on the Employment Status, different actions may be taken beyond Azure user record updates.
+1. New Employees --> Sent a "Welcome Email"
+2. Terminated Employees --> Helpdesk sent an email
+3. Employees marked as "Other" --> OpenFn logs a message in "Activity History" noting ...?

 # 2. Technical Overview
 ## Data Flow